-If a parent/guardian knows in advance that a student will be absent from school for a part of the day or one or more days, the parent/guardian is expected to inform the office of such absences in advance in writing by filling out the Preplanned Absence Form, which can be obtained on the school's website or from the Grade School office.
+Pre-arranged excused absences must be approved by the building principal.
+If a parent/guardian knows in advance that a student will be absent from school for a part of the day or one or more days, the parent/guardian is expected to inform the office of such absences 3 days in advance in writing by filling out the Preplanned Absence Form, which can be obtained on the school's website or from the Grade School office.

 Note: If a student is leaving on a prearranged trip, the student may request assignments from teachers prior to leaving; however, teachers are not required to provide the homework prior to the trip.
-If a student requests homework before leaving on a prearranged trip, the student must turn in all assignments and take missed quizzes or upon returning to school.
+If a student requests homework before leaving on a prearranged trip, the student must turn in all assignments and take missed quizzes upon returning to school.
+Failure to turn in work upon return to school may result in a grade of 0.